melvincarvalho/rdf-shell/README.md

-    rdf sub <uri>                    - subscribes to a uri rdf tail <uri>                   - watches a URI for changes rdf touch <uri>                  - touches a uri
+    rdf sub <uri>                    - subscribes to a uri rdf tail <uri>                   - watches a URI for changes rdf touch <uri>                  - touches a uri rdf ws <uri>                     - tests websocket to a uri
 ```

 # Advanced